Hom-unitality and hom-associative structures: Introduction

-Hom-associative algebras, introduced in \cite{ms:homstructure}, are the first example of \emph{hom-Lie admissible} algebras, where the commutator induces a hom-Lie algebra.
-They have been extensively studied, including deformations, extensions, and Hochschild cohomology in the multiplicative case \cite{MakSil-formaldefs,Gohr:HAsurj,HurMak:HAcohomology,ArfFraMak:morphisms}, as well as low-dimensional classifications \cite{MakZah:HAclassification}.
+Hom-associative algebras, introduced in \cite{ms:homstructure}, are the first examples of \emph{hom-Lie admissible} algebras, where the commutator induces a hom-Lie algebra.
+They have been extensively studied, including deformations, extensions, and Hochschild cohomology in the multiplicative case \cite{MakSil-formaldefs,Gohr:HAsurj,HurMak:HAcohomology,ArfFraMak:morphisms} and low-dimensional classifications \cite{MakZah:HAclassification}.
 The main construction method is \emph{twisting} the product of an associative algebra by an algebra homomorphism \cite{Yau:HAhomology}, a process applicable to various algebraic structures, including alternative and Jordan algebras \cite{Mak:HomAltHomJordan}.
 While many hom-associative algebras arise from twists, non-twist examples exist even in dimension three \cite{MakZah:HAclassification,GarButSil:ZeroDivision}.
-Other notable constructions leading to many non-twist examples include hom-association process and hom-associative Ore extensions \cite{BackRic:HAWeyl,BackRicSil:HAOreWeakUnit}.
-Hom-algebras in which the twisting map is an algebra homomorphism are called \emph{multiplicative}.
-Hom-algebras from this special subclass possesses many additional cohomological and divisibility properties \cite{Yau:HAhomology,AmmEjbMak:cohomology,ArfFraMak:morphisms,Mak:HomAltHomJordan,GarButKitSil:divisibility}, and the hom-associative ones are classified in low dimension \cite{MakZah:HAclassification}.
+Other notable constructions leading to many non-twist examples include the hom-association process and hom-associative Ore extensions \cite{BackRic:HAWeyl,BackRicSil:HAOreWeakUnit}.
+Hom-algebras in which the twisting map is an algebra homomorphism are called \emph{multiplicative} hom-algebras.
+Hom-algebras from this special subclass possess many additional cohomological and divisibility properties \cite{Yau:HAhomology,AmmEjbMak:cohomology,ArfFraMak:morphisms,Mak:HomAltHomJordan,GarButKitSil:divisibility}, and the hom-associative ones are classified in low dimensions \cite{MakZah:HAclassification}.
 Numerous examples of hom-algebras are multiplicative, as they can be constructed by twisting \cite{Yau:HAhomology} or by employing algebra morphisms in other ways \cite{BackRic:HAWeyl,BackRicSil:HAOreWeakUnit}.
-While not strictly necessary, multiplicativity often facilitates the study of cohomology and representations \cite{AmmEjbMak:cohomology,ArfFraMak:morphisms,Mak:HomAltHomJordan}.
-At the same time, multiplicative hom-algebras form a rather special subclass of hom-algebras, as in general multiplicativity turns out to be quite restrictive condition.
-Any insight into role and consequences of multiplicativity or non-multiplicativity of various classes of hom-algebra structures and the classifications or characterizations of multiplicative or non-multiplicative algebra structures is one of the important fundamental problems in investigation, classifications, constructions and applications of various hom-algebra structures.
-It is deeply concerned with the interplay of multiplicativity of the twisting maps with the defining axioms of the class of hom-algebra structures viewed as special type of deformations or mutations of axioms of the original (untwisted) class of algebras.
+Although not strictly necessary, multiplicativity often facilitates the study of cohomology and representations \cite{AmmEjbMak:cohomology,ArfFraMak:morphisms,Mak:HomAltHomJordan}.
+Simultaneously, multiplicative hom-algebras form a rather special subclass of hom-algebras, as multiplicativity is generally a restrictive condition.
+Any insight into the role and consequences of multiplicativity or non-multiplicativity of various classes of hom-algebra structures and the classifications or characterizations of multiplicative or non-multiplicative algebra structures is one of the important fundamental problems in the investigation, classification, construction, and application of various hom-algebra structures.
+It is deeply concerned with the interplay of multiplicativity of the twisting maps with the defining axioms of the class of hom-algebra structures viewed as special type of deformations or mutations of the axioms of the original (untwisted) class of algebras.